 Do not change the cache settings unless absolutely necessary.

-NOTE: If the optional CommBox software is enabled, or the ICM is configured for Dual Dome-Secondary or Legacy mode, the Network Settings page of the ICM will not contain any configurable fields.
+NOTE: If the optional CommBox software is enabled, the Network Settings page of the ICM will not contain any configurable fields.

 To disable the local web cache on the ICM, follow these steps: